-At Ascent Fostering, our therapeutic support workers support placements by engaging with young people act as mentors, and advocates to help young people find practical ways of solving the challenge they face in their lives.
-Input is timelimited, and solution focussed on enabling those supported to achieve personal growth and development.
+At Ascent Fostering, our placement support workers and mentors support placements by engaging with young people and offering mentoring and advocacy to help young people find practical ways of solving the challenge they face in their lives.
+Input is timelimited, and the solution focuses on enabling those supported to achieve personal growth and development.